mhmdsan7/ioc_gatherer/README.md

 ```
 ## Contributing
 Thank you for being interested in my project.
-If u have any questions or improvement feel free to contribute
+If u have any questions or improvement feel free to contribute.
 my [LinkedIn](https://www.linkedin.com/in/aladghm/) if u want to get in touch.